ubclaunchpad/inertia/docs/cli/inertia_init.md

 ```
   -h, --help             help for init
-      --version string   specify Inertia daemon version to use (default "test")
+      --version string   specify Inertia daemon version to use
 ```

 ### Options inherited from parent commands